chef-customers/dockerized-chef-services/docker_run_automate.md

 fi

-for svc in postgresql rabbitmq elasticsearch logstash workflow-server notifications compliance automate-nginx maintenance; do dirs="${DATA_MOUNT:-/mnt/hab}/${svc}_svc ${DATA_MOUNT:-/mnt/hab}/${svc}_sup" echo "Ensuring $svc directories exist ($dirs)" sudo mkdir -p $dirs
+for svc in postgresql rabbitmq elasticsearch logstash workflow-server notifications compliance automate-nginx maintenance; do
+  # NOTE: If launching all the services at once from a down state, then clearing out `/hab/sup` ensures
+  # a clean slate so that the ring can be established.
+This guarantees ring recovery when things go sideways..
+  # Do not do this for (re-)starting individual services as it will lead to exclusion of the service from the ring.
+  sudo rm -rf "${DATA_MOUNT:-/mnt/hab}/${svc}_sup"

+  dirs="${DATA_MOUNT:-/mnt/hab}/${svc}_svc ${DATA_MOUNT:-/mnt/hab}/${svc}_sup"
+  echo "Ensuring $svc directories exist ($dirs)" sudo mkdir -p $dirs